 - Remote Sensing, Earth and Space Science (RSESS)

-Graduated students are admitted into a specific focus area, which provides research advising, financial support, and sets specialized admission and program requirements.
+Graduate students are admitted into a specific focus area, which provides research advising, financial support for PhD students, and sets specialized admission and program requirements.
 By specializing in an academic focus, you strengthen your connection with a primary advisor and with other like-minded students in the department.